EU seeking to ensure gas supply to Ukraine, Commission says | Headlines

 EU seeking to ensure gas supply to Ukraine, Commission says

-European Commission President Ursula von der Leyen said reverse flows could come from Slovakia, which since September 2014 has had a special interconnection point with Ukraine.
-"The Commission, together with Ukrainian experts, is exploring, right now, different scenarios to secure sufficient supply for Ukraine," von der Leyen said in a statement alongside Ukraine's president.
+And this also includes the option of working on arrangements to reverse the flow of an additional gas pipeline from Slovakia," she said.
+Ukraine was hosting EU leaders at a summit in Kyiv where the two parties also signed an aviation agreement.
+The deal also brings into question Ukraine's ability to take reverse flows of Russian gas from Hungary.

 The European Union is looking at different ways to ensure Ukraine has a steady supply of natural gas this winter and is not exposed to any reduction in Russian output, the bloc's chief executive said on Tuesday.
-European Commission President Ursula von der Leyen said reverse flows could come from Slovakia, which since September 2014 has had a special interconnection point with Ukraine.
+European Commission President Ursula von der Leyen said reverse flows could come from Slovakia, which since September 2014 has had an interconnector with Ukraine.

 "The Commission, together with Ukrainian experts, is exploring, right now, different scenarios to secure sufficient supply for Ukraine," von der Leyen said in a statement alongside Ukraine's president.
 "We will also work closely with you ... to increase gas supply capacity coming from member states of the European Union.
 And this also includes the option of working on arrangements to reverse the flow of an additional gas pipeline from Slovakia," she said.